MicrosoftDocs/azure-aks-docs/articles/aks/azure-app-configuration-quickstart.md

 1. On the **AzureAppConfigurationProvider** tab，configure the following settings:

    - **Using configuration as**: Select how you want to use the configuration data in your workload.
 You can use it as a mounted file or environment variables.
-   - If you select **Mounted file**, you need to provide the file type and file name
+   - If you select **Mounted file**, you need to provide the file type and file name.
    - **Selector**: Select the configuration key-value pairs to be used from the App Configuration store.

 1. An **AzureAppConfigurationProvider** YAML snippet is auto generated based on your above input.
 Click **Apply** to apply it to your AKS cluster.
 It will create a ConfigMap in your AKS cluster with the selected configuration data from the App Configuration store.